Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Stock Price Action Analysis

-The following weekly stock chart for Packaging Corporation of America (PKG) illustrates price movements and volatility over the past 100 weeks:
+The weekly stock chart below reveals the price trajectory of Packaging Corporation of America (PKG) over the past 100 weeks, highlighting key fluctuations and momentum shifts:

 stock price